adamschwartz/docs-engine-example/src/content/another-page.md

 This is just another page to test navigation between pages.

-Here is also a test of a custom component:
+Here’s a test of including a custom MDX component:

 <p>
   <ColorSquare color="rgba(243, 128, 32, 1.0)"/>